pmariglia/showdown/README.md

 After deploying, go to the Resources tab and turn on the worker.

-## Decision Logic
+## Battle Bots

+### Safest
+use BATTLE_BOT=safest (default unless otherwise specified)

-The bot searches through the game-tree for two turns and can make a decision in the two different ways explained below.
+The bot searches through the game-tree for two turns and selects the move that minimizes the possible loss for a turn.
+This is equivalent to the [Maximin](https://en.wikipedia.org/wiki/Minimax#Maximin) strategy

 For decisions with random outcomes a weighted average is taken for all possible end states.
 For example: If using draco meteor versus some arbitrary other move results in a score of 1000 if it hits (90%) and a score of 900 if it misses (10%), the overall score for using draco meteor is (0.9 * 1000) + (0.1 * 900) = 990.

-Most aspects of Pokémon are accounted for, such as:

-1. Damage Rolls

-2. Spreads

-3. Move-Sets

-4. Abilities

-5. Items

-6. Hazards

-7. Weather

-### Relative Pokemon Weights

-A natural strategy in Pokémon is to preserve win-conditions.
-The bot attempts to do this by assigning each Pokémon a multiplier based on how valuable they are in defeating the opponent's team.
-Experimentation with this has proven to produce better results on the PokemonShowdown ladder.

-### Decision Methods

-#### Safest
-use DECISION_LOGIC=safest (default unless otherwise specified)

-Safest means that the bot will make a move that minimizes the possible loss for a turn.
-This is equivalent to the [Maximin](https://en.wikipedia.org/wiki/Minimax#Maximin) strategy

 This decision type is deterministic - the bot will always make the same move given the same situation again.

-#### Nash-Equilibrium (experimental)
+### Nash-Equilibrium (experimental)
-use DECISION_LOGIC=nash
+use BATTLE_BOT=nash_equilibrium

-Using the information it has, plus some assumptions about the opponent, the bot will calculate the [Nash-Equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium) with the highest payoff and select a move from that distribution.
+Using the information it has, plus some assumptions about the opponent, the bot will attempt to calculate the [Nash-Equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium) with the highest payoff and select a move from that distribution.

 The Nash Equilibrium is calculated using command-line tools provided by the [Gambit](http://www.gambit-project.org/) project.